Coordination layer

 Tracking awareness and continuity visibility for active missions

-Structured completion with confirmation, closure, and protected audit continuity
+Structured completion with confirmation, closure, and structured continuity record

 Mission tracking and closure